 Required Documents for FHA Condo Approval

 There are also several documents needed for FHA Condo Approval.
 The Board of Directors or Management Company is responsible for maintaining and storing most Association Documents.
-We are experts in obtaining documents available by public record, however, private Association documents are only available from the Board or Management Company.
-Click here to see a list of the documents need to FHA Condo Approval.
+We are experts in obtaining documents available by public record; however, private Association documents are only available from the Board or Management Company.
+Click here to see a list of the documents needed for FHA Condo Approval.

 FHA Condo Approval Guidelines: 2-4 unit condo complexes

 Memorandum of Understanding

 A Memorandum of Understanding establishes the responsibilities and maintenance obligations of each unit owner in a condo community.
 In order to implement the MOU, it must be signed and recorded with the County.
 An in-state attorney should prepare the Memorandum of Understanding.
 The cost is usually $200-$500 depending on the size of the community and the attorney.

 By providing this document, the association no longer needs to provide financial reports, or comply with reserve requirements.
 With this document, they will meet the FHA Condo Approval guidelines.

 FHA Condo Approval Guidelines: New Construction

 New Construction also has its own FHA Condo Approval Guidelines.
 For projects that are still under construction, recently converted, or less than 12 months old, a special set of guidelines will apply in order to gain FHA approval.

 The fee for a new construction project is $1,500 in total.
 This is nonrefundable, but we will work with the project until it becomes approved.